kmfarley11/PokeYellow_Cpp/README.md

        - to debug: Tasks > Run Task... > config debug, Tasks > Run Task... > build, then F5
     - note: Unix makefiles, mingw makefiles, and Visual Studio 2017 were the only ports tested
        - if you desire a different IDE or setup and find it doesn't work, you are welcome to open issues or modify the cmake files
+ - note some work has been done to stand up a docker image and do some automation via python
+    - checkout `python3 support/proj.py --help` for more details
+    - i.e. `python3 support/proj.py --native --clean --config --build --test`
+    - the docker side doesn't support gui yet so some tests will fail if run without `--native`

 Tool Details
 ==============